apache/spark/python/docs/source/user_guide/sql/creating_dataframes.rst

 Creating a :class:`DataFrame` with a Specified Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define a schema and use it to create a DataFrame.
+Define a schema and use it to create a :class:`DataFrame`.
 A schema describes the column names and types.

 .. code-block:: python